bicarlsen/obsidian_image_caption/README.md

 + **CSS:** Apply custom CSS styling to the image captions.<br/>
 Captions are indexed from 1 using the 'data-image-caption-index' attribute for styling based on figure number.

+## FAQ

++ **My captions aren't showing up:** Captions are only added if the image is rerendered.
+Try changing the caption (needs to be more than a trialing space) and trying again.
+If this fixes the issue then change it back, otherwise open an Issue.

 ## Known issues